 ABC Cayuga Play Space

 Since the beginning of the ABC Cayuga initiative, parents, community members and early childhood educators have expressed concern about the lack of indoor community places dedicated to young children and their families.
 Parents with young children report feeling isolated as though they are "parenting on an island".
 With the long winter season, most families with young children stay indoors which can make creating engaging play difficult.
 The county also struggles with high obesity rates among its young children and adults.
 Physical play: moving, skipping, jumping, climbing are all great for children's bodies and minds.
 Research has also shown us that the social connections created through play reduce stress in both the children and parents.
-Peer support makes the dual roles as their child's first teacher and leader of a new family more positive, with a less stressful home environment which leads to better child outcomes.
+Peer support for adults makes the dual roles as their child's first teacher and leader of a new family more positive, with a less stressful home environment which leads to better child outcomes.
 Parents in Cayuga County need more opportunities for themselves and their children to socialize with peers and engage in physical play with their children.

 Play is how young children learn.
 It is essential for healthy development.
 Play contributes to the cognitive, physical social and emotional well-being of children.
 It also provides opportunities for parents to connect with and engage their children.
-Parents, especially mothers, are often children’s first play partners.
+Parents are often children’s first play partners.
 As children mature, they begin to take initiative in generating their own activities, but parents remain involved on the sidelines through comments and prompting.
 Play with parents sets the stage for children’s ability to successfully play with peers.
 Through play, children learn and practice cognitive skills including language, problem solving, creativity, and self regulation.
 Socio-emotional growth can be seen in children’s ability to interact with others, negotiate, and compromise.
 They also practice strategies to cope with fear, anger, and frustration.
 Moreover, block building, drawing, running, and jumping all contribute to the development of fine and gross motor skills.

-In early 2017, ABC Cayuga will officially open the ABC Cayuga Play Space: 5,470 sq feet of space at 63 Genesee Street in downtown Auburn to create a dedicated safe environment that provides resources for early childhood learning and development (0-6 years of age) and allows parents and caregivers the opportunity to meet with other parents and professionals.
+In early 2017, ABC Cayuga officially opened the ABC Cayuga Play Space: 5,470 sq feet of space at 63 Genesee Street in downtown Auburn to create a dedicated safe environment that provides resources for early childhood learning and development (0-6 years of age) and allows parents and caregivers the opportunity to meet with other parents and professionals.
 The mission of the Play Space is to enrich young children’s lives through play by providing a welcoming place where young children and their families play, learn and grow together.
-The vision and values of the Play Space will be: Welcoming, Inspiring, Encouraging and Learning through Play.
+The vision and values of the Play Space are: Welcoming, Inspiring, Encouraging and Learning through Play.

 Early Childhood Alliance

 The Early Childhood Alliance (ECA) was launched in January 2015.
 The ECA is a diverse cross-section of the community stakeholders that impact the early childhood system in Onondaga County.
-The Alliance works within the larger community to develop a coordinated and strategic early childhood system.
+The Alliance works within the greater community to develop a coordinated and strategic early childhood system.